What is Banking as a Service (BaaS) and why it’s important to businesses

 Partnerships

-BaaS begins with a partnership between your business and your chosen BaaS provider.
-This provider leverages its strategic relationships with leading banks and financial institutions and gives you access to a suite of financial services, like local currency accounts and card issuing.
+BaaS begins with a partnership between your business and a BaaS provider, who acts as the intermediary between you and licensed financial institutions.
+The provider manages strategic relationships with banks and other regulated entities, providing you with access to a suite of financial services, including local currency accounts, card issuing, and payments infrastructure, without requiring you to establish those relationships yourself.

 API integration

-You can natively embed BaaS using the provider’s various APIs, like payment or open banking APIs.
-Your development team integrates these into your existing systems, allowing your business to communicate with the BaaS provider's infrastructure securely.
+You can natively embed BaaS using the provider's various APIs, like payment or open banking APIs.
+Your development team integrates these into your existing systems, enabling your business to communicate securely with the BaaS provider's infrastructure.

 Customization and configuration

 With BaaS, you can customize and configure financial services to fit your brand, business, and customer needs.
-For example, you can issue branded payment cards or create a user interface that matches your website.
+For example, you can offer financial services under your own brand by issuing branded payment cards or creating a user interface that matches your website.

 Customer onboarding

-Your customers can create accounts, link their existing business bank accounts, or add funds directly to your financial products, i.e., a digital wallet.
-The BaaS provider also oversees the Know Your Customer (KYC) verification process to ensure compliance with anti-money laundering (AML) and other regulatory requirements.
-By leveraging the BaaS provider's KYC processes, you can streamline the onboarding experience for your customers while maintaining the highest standards of security and compliance.
+Your customers can create accounts, fund digital wallets, or – if supported – link existing bank accounts directly within your platform.
+The BaaS provider typically oversees the Know Your Customer (KYC) verification process to ensure compliance with anti-money laundering (AML) and other regulatory requirements.

 Regulatory compliance